Rank Your Competitors Worksheet

 How does your small business stack up against your competition?
 Find out by using this competitor rankings worksheet.

 You can use the worksheet to research three (or more) competitors and compare them to your small business.
 You will choose five categories (according to the criteria that your target market uses when choosing a business), and give yourself and the competing businesses scores of 0 to 10, 10 being the highest.

-Once you’ve completed your competitor research, you can total the scores and see if there’s enough separation between you and your competitors.
+Once you have completed your competitor research, you can total the scores and see if there’s enough separation between you and your competitors.
 You can also identify areas in which you might want or need to raise your own scores.

 If you haven’t started your small business yet, you can use this worksheet to find out how much competition you’ll face and to devise ways to differentiate your products and services.